owen-tay/OpenHowl/README.md

 sudo ufw allow 443/tcp

 sudo ufw enable

-sudo ufw allow 80/tcp
-sudo ufw allow 443/tcp

 ```

-## For an HTTPS connection, this script will attempt to create SSL certificates.
+### For an HTTPS connection, this script will attempt to create SSL certificates.
 If you are using a vps or standard IP instead of a domain, expect a browser warning.
 If you are using a domain the script will ask to use certbot.